AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

         The output columns are
         values of the 1st bin, the 2nd bin, ..., the nth bin.
+        An example input file and a loading pything script of using the histogram reduced diagnostics
+        are given in ``Examples/Tests/initial_distribution/``.

 * ``<reduced_diags_name>.frequency`` (`int`)
     The output frequency (every # time steps).